-Regarding legal co-operation including extradition, the European Convention on Mutual Assistance in Criminal Matters regulates the mutual assistance in criminal matters
+Regarding legal co-operation including extradition, the European Convention on Mutual Assistance in Criminal Matters regulates the mutual assistance in criminal matters between the Principality of Andorra and the State Parties to it from 25 July 2005.
 Furthermore, the provisional law on judicial procedures from 21 December 1993 establishes the internal basis for the mutual assistance in civil and criminal matters.
 Such request shall be addressed by:

-- the Ministry of Justice of the requesting Party to the Andorran Ministry of Interior and shall be returned through the same channels.

-or

-- the competent authorities of the requesting Party through the diplomatic channel, the International Criminal Police Organisation (INTERPOL) or any other way in writing.
+- the Ministry of Justice of the requesting Party to the Andorran Ministry of Interior and shall be returned through the same channels, or; - the competent authorities of the requesting Party through the diplomatic channel, the International Criminal Police Organisation (INTERPOL) or any other way in writing.